 Complete the FAFSA fully and carefully to avoid delays in processing.
-FAFSA forms should arrive at the Federal Processor no later than February 15 to receive full consideration for all types of need-based aid.
-For Hood College to receive your FAFSA results, you must list our school code: 002076.
+FAFSA forms should be submitted online no later than February 15 to receive full consideration for all types of need-based aid.
+For Hood College to receive your FAFSA results, you will need to list our school code, 002076.